 Throughout human history, religion has often served as a source of comfort, meaning, and moral guidance.
 Yet, paradoxically, it has also been the cause—or the pretense—for some of the bloodiest and most prolonged conflicts on Earth.
-While no faith tradition begins with the intention of fostering violence, the intertwining of political power, human ego, and exclusive dogma has repeatedly transformed spiritual movements into instruments of war.
+While few faith traditions begin with the intention of fostering violence, the intertwining of political power, human ego, and exclusive dogma has repeatedly transformed spiritual movements into instruments of war.
+State religions generally lead to unfortunate outcomes.

 At One Holy Source, we believe in exploring the fullness of human spirituality—not only its highest aspirations, but also the moments when it has fallen into shadow.
 Below is a list of significant religious wars and conflicts that remind us why transcending divisive belief systems is essential for global peace.

-A series of military campaigns launched by European Christians against Muslims in the Holy Land.
+A series of military campaigns was launched by European Christians against Muslims in the Holy Land.
 Spanning two centuries, these wars left millions dead and deeply scarred Christian-Muslim relations.
 While promoted as divine missions, they were often entangled with politics, greed, and territorial ambition.
+The sack of Constantinople in 1204 during the Fourth Crusade by Christians against Christians is particularly notable.

 2. The Thirty Years’ War (1618–1648)